Taylor J. Smith

 Below is a selection of recent media appearances featuring me, my students, and our work.

-I am available to speak to the media as a subject matter expert on stories relating to theoretical computer science, algorithms, and applications of mathematics to computer science.
+I am available to speak to the media as a subject matter expert on stories relating to theoretical computer science, algorithms, and connections between mathematics and computer science.

 Contact